oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Under *Deployment configuration*, click on *Add Artifact*.
 A list of all artifacts in the DevOps project of type *Instance group deployment configuration* is presented.
 Select the only entry - that was created earlier.
 Press button *Save changes* to associate this deployment configuration with the deployment stage.

-Note that the button *Add Artifact* is no longer enabled: only a single deplpyment configuration can be defined in a stage.
+Note that the button *Add Artifact* is no longer enabled: only a single deployment configuration can be defined in a stage.

 To specify the artifact(s) that are to be taken from an artifact store and put into the target environment, click on the second button labeled *Select Artifact*.
 Select the *my-server* artifact that was added to the DevOps project, representing the similarly named artifact *my-server.zip:1.0* in the Artifact Registry repository *go-on-oci-artifacts-repo*.
 Click on *Save Changes*.